halladj/uni-live-server/README.md

 $ git clone https://github.com/halladj/uni-live-server
 ```

-after cloning the repo run this command inside the rep to install the dependencies
+after cloning the repo run this command inside the repo to install the dependencies

 ```
 $ npm install